WHO says 'more information' required from Bharat Biotech for emergency use listing of Covaxin | Health

 WHO says 'more information' required from Bharat Biotech for emergency use listing of Covaxin

-The World Health Organisation WHO said more information is required from Bharat Biotech, which is seeking emergency use listing EUL for its Covaxin vaccine for COVID-19.The latest Status of COVID-19 Vaccines within WHO EULPQ evaluation process guidance document dated May 18 on the WHO website said Bharat Biotech submitted EOI Expression of Interest on April 19 and that More information required.

-The World Health Organisation (WHO) said "more information" is "required" from Bharat Biotech, which is seeking emergency use listing (EUL) for its Covaxin vaccine for COVID-19.
+The World Health Organisation (WHO) has said that “more information” is “required” from Bharat Biotech, which is seeking emergency use listing (EUL) for its Covaxin vaccine for COVID-19.

 The latest ‘Status of COVID-19 Vaccines within WHO EUL/PQ evaluation process’ guidance document dated May 18 on the WHO website said Bharat Biotech submitted EOI (Expression of Interest) on April 19 and that “More information required”.
 A pre-submission meeting is expected “to be planned May-June 2021,” the guidance document said.